abrahamdu/abrahamdu.github.io/blog/_posts/2016-09-12-bigdata_terminology.md

 __Flink__ - An open source platform for distributed stream and batch data processing.
 The core of it is a streaming dataflow engine that provides data distribution, communication, and fault tolerance for distributed computations over data streams.

 __Flume__ - A distributed, reliable, and available service for efficiently collecting, aggregating, and moving large amounts of log data.
 It has a simple and flexible architecture based on streaming data flows.
 It is robust and fault tolerant with tunable reliability mechanisms and many failover and recovery mechanisms.
 It uses a simple extensible data model that allows for online analytic application.

+__Graph Database__ A database that uses graph structures for semantic queries with nodes, edges and properties to represent and store data.
+A key concept of the system is the graph (or edge or relationship), which directly relates data items in the store.

 __Hadoop__ - The Apache Hadoop software library is a framework that allows for the distributed processing of large data sets across clusters of computers using simple programming models.
 It is designed to scale up from single servers to thousands of machines, each offering local computation and storage.